 How has the Jackdaw been upgraded?

 The Jackdaw has received its own set of improvements beyond the new officer abilities.
-Ubisoft describes the ship as being equipped with more firepower than in the original, though the specific weapon additions beyond Deadman's broadside upgrade haven't been broken down in detail.
+The ship has been equipped with more firepower than in the original, though the specific weapon additions beyond Deadman's broadside upgrade haven't been broken down in detail.

 The bigger quality-of-life addition: Kenway can now keep a cat or monkey as a companion on board.
 It's a small touch, but the kind of detail that makes a ship feel lived-in.